 15. What is sputum?

-16. What are the factors that affect mucociliary transport?
+16. What factors affect mucociliary transport?

 17. What is secretory hyperresponsiveness?